zl2860/p8130_final_project/mugenzi93.md

 board certified, their publication rate, years of experience, and their position title.
 We will test for interactions and confounders that might be present between all the stated predictors and our main predictor of interest which is the subject’s gender.
-Our response variable of interest will be both the baseline salary in year 1994 and the change in salary between year 1994 and year 1995.
+Our response variable will be both the baseline salary in year 1994 and the change in salary between year 1994 and year 1995.

 # Methods